 Make sure you don’t just write ‘study’.
 Target your study, otherwise you’ll trick yourself into doing nothing.

 Negotiate with your friends and family.
-Make time for them, but make sure they understand that you’re studying and plans might need to be made in a advance.
-As Alison points out, “It’s important to be able to say no to a social engagement, but it’s equally important to be able to say yes.”
+Make time for them, but make sure they understand that you’re studying and plans might need to be made in advance.
+As the ALS advisors point out, “It’s important to be able to say no to a social engagement, but it’s equally important to be able to say yes.”

 You should now have something that looks like this horror show:

 Once you have your semester plan and weekly timetable, save it as a separate document and make a time before each week commences to revisit it and make changes necessary.
 This is ‘micro-planning’.
-You may have a social engagement, or an assignment coming up, or your roster has changed – maybe you might want to do a few workshops with Learning Development if you’re struggling with a particular STAT assignment, presentation or essay.
-Alison calls this ’structured flexibility’, the best success comes from a strong routine that is also adaptable to the pressing concerns of the current week.
+You may have a social engagement, or an assignment coming up, or your roster has changed – maybe you might want to do a few workshops with ALS if you’re struggling with a particular STAT assignment, presentation or essay.
+The advisors call this ’structured flexibility’, the best success comes from a strong routine that is also adaptable to the pressing concerns of the current week.

 To recap, a key to successful planning is understanding how you study, what you need to survive mentally, and to be flexible within the structures you impose on yourself.

-Don’t forget Alison and Learning Development are there if you need help.
+Don’t forget Academic Learning Support are there if you need help.